If you made any changes in Pure these will be visible here soon.

 Overview

-I am a senior lecturer (associate professor) in medical sociology and social gerontology at department of Social Statistics, University of Manchester.
+I am a senior lecturer (associate professor) (August 2022-) in medical sociology and social gerontology at department of Social Statistics, University of Manchester.
 My research centers around health inequality, ageing, well-being in later life in the Global South and the Chinese diasporas into the Global North, with a focus on life course perspective and mixed-methods approach.
-Prior to my current role, I held a number of prestigious fellowships (ESRC Health and Wellbeing pathway AQM funded doctoral project 2012-2016, ESRC Global Challenge Research Fund Fellowship 2016-2017, Hallsworth Research Fellowship 2017-2018 and Presidential Academic Fellowship 2018-2022) examining how migration and urbanization affects health and well-being of vulnerable groups (children and older people) in the Global South.
 I have led projects as Principal Investigator externally funded through ESRC, GCRF, Research England, British Academy/Leverhulme.

-I am the funder and lead of Global Network for Ageing Research on China/Chinese (GNARC) (Twitter: @gnarchina).
+I am the founder and lead of Global Network for Ageing Research on China/Chinese (GNARC) (Twitter: @gnarchina).
 The GNARC, based at University of Manchester, has over 200 members from all over the world: China, UK, Europe, North America, Australia, Hongkong, Japan, Singapore and India.
-The GNARC brings together researchers, policy makers and NGOs who are concerned about ageing, well-being and inequality with a particular reference to China.
+The GNARC brings together researchers, policy makers and NGOs who are concerned about ageing, well-being and inequality with a particular reference to Chinese populations.

 Methodological knowledge